 - Cool before applying frosting if desired.

-Tips: For a gluten-free option, you can try to use 1 ¾ cup of gluten free flour mix instead of the wheat flour and include 1 teaspoon of xanthan gum in the recipe.
+Tips: If you use maple syrup or agave nectar instead of the brown sugar, then mix up the batter without adding any water first.
+Depending on the thickness of the batter, slowly add in tablespoons of water and mix until the desired baking batter consistency is reached.
+For a gluten-free option, you can try to use 1 ¾ cup of gluten free flour mix instead of the wheat flour and include 1 teaspoon of xanthan gum in the recipe.
 For those who simply want a vanilla cake, just double the amount of vanilla in the recipe!